Telephone triage - -

 Finally, has technology made our professional lives easier?
 Is our work less stressful or safer?
 New research finds that user-unfriendly software creates more work for some physicians, who now work 11-hour days (Gawande, 2018).
 Can telephone triage nurses be far behind?
 Some software may exacerbate decision fatigue – a predictable human condition that degrades decision-making after 6 hours (Linder, 2019)

-Safe assumptions about the field of telephone triage are that
+Safe assumptions about the field of telephone triage are that it is

-• · It is a form of clinical care
+• · a form of clinical care

 Is the purpose of telephone triage to perform differential diagnoses or to estimate symptom urgency or risk?
 No research has definitively determined what is safest -- differential diagnosis or nursing diagnosis.
 However, realistically, when one cannot see or touch a patient, nor perform tests or take vital signs, one might reasonably adjust one’s expectations of what can be accomplished in a 7-10 minute phone encounter.
 It is reasonable to expect that we can estimate symptom urgency